SwissDataScienceCenter/renku-jupyterlab-vnc/README.md

 # renku-jupyterlab-vnc

-A JupyterLab extension for VNC
+A JupyterLab extension for VNC.

+This extension will not work as a standalone.

+It is designed to be installed in the Docker image created by docker/Dockerfile.

 ## Prerequisites